-To be eligible for Title VII and/or JOM the student must be Native American and enrolled in the Mesa Public School District.
+To be eligible for Title VI and/or JOM the student must be Native American and enrolled in the Mesa Public School District.
 The student must have the appropriate forms on file in the NAEP office.

 A) JOM forms are only required for intown Native American students.
 A completed form and a copy of the student's Certificate of Indian Blood (CIB) are required.

 B) Title VI forms are for all Native American students enrolled with Mesa Public Schools.
 All portions of the form must be completed in order to be eligible for services.